fienvh/uit-documentatie/content/search_api_3/latest/reference/index.md

 # Search API

-Dit document bevat een beschrijving van de mogelijkheden van de UiTdatabank Search API 3.
+Reference guide to the UiTdatabank JSON-LD Search API